-- (a) A stockbroking company must- - (i) monitor and review the company's operations to ensure compliance with securities laws, rules and regulations; - (ii) maintain efficient disciplinary processes, and apply them fairly and consistently, in accordance with principles of due process; - (iii) upon becoming aware of possible occurrences of breaches of securities laws, the Head of Compliance must immediately commence internal investigations and report the outcome of the investigations to the Board of Directors for further actions.
-He must notify the SC as soon as possible; and - (iv) extend full co-operation to regulatory authorities.
+- 11.01 A stockbroking company must- - (a) monitor and review the company's operations to ensure compliance with securities laws, any guidelines issued by the SC or Bursa's Rules; - (b) maintain efficient disciplinary processes, and apply them fairly and consistently, in accordance with principles of due process;

+- (c) upon becoming aware of possible occurrences of breaches of securities laws, any guidelines issued by the SC or Bursa's Rules, the Head of Compliance must immediately commence internal investigations and report the outcome of the investigations to the Board of Directors for further actions.
+He must notify the SC as soon as possible; and - (d) extend full co-operation to regulatory authorities.

-12.0 MARKET ABUSES AND UNETHICAL BUSINESS CONDUCT
+12. MARKET ABUSES AND UNETHICAL BUSINESS CONDUCT

-- (a) A stockbroking company and its representative must not carry out or facilitate any transactions that would affect the fair and orderly operation of the market. - (b) A stockbroking company and its representative must not directly or indirectly assist or abet customers in activities which would lead to market abuse or unethical business conduct and/or breaches of securities laws or Bursa Rules.
-Below are examples of these activities: - (i) Execute orders which would potentially manipulate the price of a particular security; - (ii) Execute purchase orders at or near the close of market at successively higher prices;
+- 12.01 A stockbroking company and its licensed representatives must not carry out or facilitate any transactions that would affect the fair and orderly operation of the market. - 12.02 A stockbroking company and its licensed representatives must not directly or indirectly assist or abet customers in activities which would lead to market abuse or unethical business conduct and/or breaches of securities laws, any guidelines issued by the SC or Bursa's Rules.
+The following are examples of these activities: - (a) Execute orders which would potentially manipulate the price of a particular security; - (b) Execute purchase orders at or near the close of market at successively higher prices; - (c) Execute sell orders at or near the close of market at successively lower prices; - (d) Execute "Contango trades", where the transfer of trades takes place between two or more parties acting in concert; - (e) Key-in buy orders at prices lower than the previous offers and withdrawing the orders before they are matched; - (f) Key in sell orders successively at prices higher than previous bids and withdrawing the orders before they are matched; - (g) Execute an order ahead of house research reports that would influence investors' view on a security in anticipation of the issuance of the research reports; and

-- (iii) Execute sell orders at or near the close of market at successively lower prices; - (iv) Execute "Contango trades", where the transfer of trades takes place between two or more parties acting in concert; - (v) Key-in buy orders at prices lower than the previous offers and withdrawing the orders before they are matched; - (vi) Key in sell orders successively at prices higher than previous bids and withdrawing the orders before they are matched; - (vii) Execute an order ahead of house research reports that would influence investors' view on a security in anticipation of the issuance of the research reports; and - (viii) Post rumours or information recklessly about corporate activity on Internet bulletin board or chat room without a care on the truth of such information or rumours. - (c) Please see Part III for further illustrations on activities and conduct which in the SC's opinion constitute market abuses and unethical business conduct.
+- (h) Post rumours or information recklessly about corporate activity on Internet bulletin board or chat room without a care on the truth of such information or rumours. - 12.03 Please see Part III for further illustrations on activities and conduct which in the SC's opinion constitute market abuses and unethical business conduct.